Want to develop the best workflow for building websites?

 4. Install Envato Elements

-Envato Elements is a free plugin made by Envato, the parent company behind ThemeForest.
+Envato Elements is a free WordPress plugin made by Envato, the parent company behind ThemeForest.
 The plugin is still new but it already has an impressive collection of templates made specifically for Elementor.

 Each template can be imported into your individual Elementor template library and you can find it under My Templates.
-You can also immediately create a live page that will be saved as a draft so you can start editing it.
+You can also immediately create a live web page that will be saved as a draft so you can start editing it.
 We’ll use a number of templates from Envato Elements to speed up the website design and creation process and make it as user-friendly as possible for new WordPress users.

 To install Envato Elements, go back to Plugins > Add New, search for Envato Elements, and click Install.
 Once installed, activate the plugin.